 Sharjah is the third-largest of the UAE's cities, and is the capital of the wealthy Sharjah emirate.

 Many of the headline attractions are within the Heritage Area near the main cornice.
 Here visitors can explore the Al Hisn Fort and the Sharjah Museum of Islamic Civilization, both worth experiencing to counterbalance the Emirate's more modern, consumer culture face.

-The emirate of Sharjah is the only emirate in which the sale, possession and consumption of alcohol is banned.
+Sharjah is the only emirate in which the sale, possession and consumption of alcohol is banned.
 Despite this the city is popular with expats who take advantage of Sharjah's cheaper accommodation while commuting to Dubai, 20 miles (34km) away, for work.